 What are Carer Support Hubs?

-We have 16 hubs running in Berkhamsted, Bishop’s Stortford, Borehamwood, Buntingford, Chorleywood, Harpenden, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, Royston, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.
+We have 16 area-based hubs - Berkhamsted, Bishop’s Stortford, Borehamwood, Buntingford, Chorleywood, Harpenden, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, Royston, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.

 Our hubs are groups run by volunteers or carers for carers and focus on offering emotional and practical support.
 Most groups meet once a month and offer activities include a programme of speakers and time to talk.
 Carers can book 1:1 appointments with a Carers in Hertfordshire Carer Support Advisor at some meetings to plan their caring role.

-We also have a new Men's Carers' Group that started meeting on Tuesday 28th January 2020.
-The group meets the last Tuesday of the month, from 1pm - 3pm, at The South Hill Centre, Cemetery Hill, Hemel Hempstead.
+We also have a Men's Carers' Group that started meeting on Tuesday 28th January 2020.
+The group is currently not running due to the coronavirus, but it usually meets the last Tuesday of the month, from 1pm - 3pm, at The South Hill Centre, Cemetery Hill, Hemel Hempstead.
 Like our other support groups it is free to attend and there is no need to book, just turn up and you will receive a warm welcome.

-In addition to our Carer Support Hub groups many areas will have Peer Led Carer Groups, for example there is a Carers' Camera Club, a Pudding Club, plus support groups in areas such as Borehamwood and Radlett.
+In addition to our Carer Support Hub groups many areas will have Peer Led Carer Groups, for example there is a Carers' Camera Club (meeting online during the COVID-19 situation), a Pudding Club, plus support groups in areas such as Borehamwood and Radlett.
 You can find out about all these here - Carers' Support Hubs and Peer Led Groups List.

-There are some evening groups including one in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.
+There are some evening groups including such as the one that usually meets in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.